1. Home

 • The same sex or a different sex

-You must take the steps for your spouse at the same time as your own application.
+To do so, you must submit the application for your spouse alongside your own application.

-Your spouse is entitled to an open work permit, whether your work permit is open or linked to an employer, in the following cases:
+Your spouse may be eligible for an open work permit in the following cases:

-• You hold a Certificat de sélection du Québec (Québec Selection Certificate) and a work permit issued under the LMIA exemption A73, A75 (Bridging open work permit) or A76 (Programme de mobilité internationale plus - International Mobility Program Plus);
+• You hold a Certificat de sélection du Québec (Québec Selection Certificate) and a work permit issued under the Labour Market Impact Assessment (LMIA) exemption – A73, A75 (Bridging open work permit) or A76 (Programme de mobilité internationale plus - International Mobility Program Plus);

 • You hold a Certificat de sélection du Québec from the Programme des entrepreneurs (Entrepreneur Program) or the Programme des travailleurs autonomes (Self-Employed Worker Program);